top of page

 About Lindsey (Therapist)

-Lindsey, joined our practice in February 2025.
-She is a Licensed Clinical Social Worker and graduated with her masters in social work from North Carolina State University.
-Lindsey has worked in mental health for about 10 years, with her previous experiences of providing therapeutic services for children, adults, and families in community mental health and University settings.
-Lindsey's values and approach in therapy align significantly with our practice; she has recently started training in somatic modalities.
+Lindsey's values and approaches in therapy align significantly with our practice; she has recently started training in somatic modalities including Hakomi.
 Her past trainings and practices includes Dialectical Behavior Therapy (DBT), Mindfulness, EcoSystemic Structural Family Therapy (ESFT), and Natural Lifemanship (equine-assisted therapy) and Internal Family Systems (IFS).

-• If you're seeking a therapy that is empathetic, mindful, gentle, self-exploratory, social-justice lensed, emotion focused, trauma-informed, and relational.
+• If you're seeking therapy that is empathetic, mindfulness based, gentle, self-exploratory, social-justice lensed, emotion focused, trauma-informed, and relational.

-• If you're Interested in parts work and identity exploration.
+• If you're Interested in parts work that moves at a comfortable pace for you and approached with intention and gentleness.

 Stacked River Stones